nji3/Coursera_Capstone/README.md

 After the one-hot encoding, the category column is extended to 197 columns.
 The data matrix is very spatial that each raw having a lot of 0s and a single 1.
 We are going to do futher aggregation based on this dataset after the spatial clustering is done.

-The top 25 and last 25 total number of unique categories are shown here.
+The top 25 and 100 to 125 total number of unique categories are shown here.

 <div align="center">
         <img src="https://github.com/nji3/Coursera_Capstone/blob/master/readme_images/originalVenuesnumbers.png" width="800px"</img>